Lucyjpjones/lj-fscr/testing.md

 #### **Coverage**

 I used **Coverage** to identify the percentage of code the tests had covered and to determine which areas to focus on.
+Due to time constraints my aim was to reach a minimum of 50% coverage on all my apps.
+However I will continue to add tests to get as close to 100% as I can.

 To set up and use Coverage, I used the following commands;

 * To Install: